openvinotoolkit/openvino/docs/dev/build.md

 ### Building x86_64 binaries

-Since OSX version 11.x and Xcode version 12.2, the Apple development tools allows to compile arm64 code on x86 hosts and vice-versa.
+Since OSX version 11.x and Xcode version 12.2, the Apple development tools allow to compile arm64 code on x86 hosts and vice-versa.
 Based on this, OpenVINO can be compiled as x86_64 binary, then run on Apple Silicon hosts using [Rosetta].
-For this, first of all Rosetta must be installed:
+To do this, you must first install Rosetta:

 ```sh
 % softwareupdate --install-rosetta